 So, without further ado, let us introduce 15 exciting volunteer opportunities for high school students.

-GVI’s Seychelles project is an #islandlife experience like no other.
+GVI’s Seychelles project is an island experience like no other.
 Forget roads and towns — on Curieuse Island, it’s just nature unfiltered.
-The Seychelles is every bit as beautiful as glossy travel magazines would have you believe, but pristine doesn’t equal perfection.
+Seychelles is every bit as beautiful as glossy travel magazines would have you believe, but pristine doesn’t equal perfection.
 There is a great deal of conservation work that needs to be done.

 This volunteer program focuses on giant tortoise population studies, mangrove distribution surveys, and habitat restoration in Curieuse Island National Park.

-2) Tackle Recycling In Fiji
+2) Tackle recycling in Fiji

 Fiji is drama in landscape form, with an incredible number of waterfalls, dense jungles, and beaches crammed into this tiny network of islands.

 Draw motivation from the stunning setting as you lend a hand with projects like upgrading recycling drop-off points and carrying out waste management workshops.
 As you embark on your travels in this tropical island, you’ll also learn more about Fiji’s local culture.

 3) Advance from student to teacher in Laos